An algorithm for finding square root modulo p: Introduction

-In the year 1891 Tonelli\cite {Tonelli} published paper to find square roots modulo p, followed by Cipolla's \cite {Cipolla} algorithm in 1903.
+The first recorded reference of finding square root is found in the works of Bhaskaracharya (1150 AD) who considered the very special case $x^2 \equiv 30\pmod7$.
+However till present day, the task of computing square roots in any finite field $F^*_p$ remains a problem of considerable importance with application in well-known cryptographic mechanisms, like the quadratic sieve factorization method, point counting on elliptic curve(s)\cite{Li} etc. The standard method of finding an element $\alpha$ in the finite field $F^*_p$ such that it is a quadratic residue, is to check its Legendre symbol.
+For all quadratic residues, Legendre symbol evaluates to $1$ , i.e. $\genfrac(){}{0}{\alpha}{p} =1 $ or $\alpha^{(p-1)/2} \equiv 1 \pmod p$.
+Once we know that $\alpha$ is a quadratic residue (i.e. the square root of $\alpha$ exists), finding the square root modulo $p$ for $p \equiv 3\pmod4$ is straight forward and is given by $\sqrt {a} \equiv \pm a^{(p+1)/4}\pmod p$.
+However finding square root of a quadratic residue $\alpha$, for modulo $p \equiv 1\pmod 4$, is non trivial.
+There are explicit solutions for $p \equiv 5\pmod 8$ but the case for $p \equiv 1\pmod 8$ remains an open issue \cite {Uma},\cite {Sze}.\\ \\In the year 1891, Tonelli\cite {Tonelli} proposed an algorithm to find square roots modulo $p$, followed by Cipolla's \cite {Cipolla} algorithm in 1903.
 In the year 1972, Daniel shanks improved upon Tonelli's algorithm and presented an efficient Tonelli-Shanks \cite {Shanks} algorithm.
-This algorithm which has found wide spread acceptance finds square root by working on better and better approximation of square root.
-Few other algorithms of Adleman-Manders-miller \cite {AMM77}, a generalisation of Tonelli-shanks for taking $r^{th}$ root in 1977, followed by by M.O.Rabin in the year 1980, Berlekamp-Rabin \cite {Rabin} and in the year 1986 Peralta \cite {Peralta} dealt with issue of finding square root.
-All these algorithms are efficient but require knowledge of one non residue for finding the square root, hence are considered probabilistic.
-However under the assumption that ERH is true, Ankeny \cite {Ankeny} showed that the least quadratic non residue over $F^*_p$ is less than $c\log^2{p}$ for some constant c.
-This implies that all probabilistic algorithms for finding a quadratic non residue as mentioned previously can be improved to a deterministic polynomial time algorithm, if ERH is true.
-It can also be proved that the least quadratic non residue must be a prime \cite {Sze}.
+This algorithm has found wide spread acceptance.
+It starts with approximate square root and improves it by finding better approximation till it finds an exact square root.
+Few other algorithms of Adleman-Manders-miller \cite {AMM77}, a generalisation of Tonelli-shanks for taking $r^{th}$ root in 1977, followed by M.O.Rabin in the year 1980 (Berlekamp-Rabin \cite {Rabin}) and in the year 1986 Peralta \cite {Peralta} dealt with issue of finding square root.\\ All these algorithms are efficient but require knowledge of one non-residue for finding the square root, hence are considered probabilistic.
+However under the assumption that ERH is true, Ankeny \cite {Ankeny} showed that the least quadratic non-residue over $F^*_p$ is less than $c\log^2{p}$ for some constant c.
+This implies that all probabilistic algorithms for finding a quadratic non-residue as mentioned previously can be improved to a deterministic polynomial-time algorithms, if ERH is true.
+It is easy to see that the least quadratic non residue must be a prime \cite {Sze}.
+Schoof \cite { Schoof}, in 1985, used elliptic curves to propose a deterministic algorithm to find square roots modulo prime.
+This algorithm is efficient (polynomial time) for some residues but not in general.
+In 2011, Tsz-Wo Sze \cite {Sze} proposed a deterministic algorithm to find square roots over finite fields without being given any quadratic non-residue.
+However, run time of such an algorithm is $\mathcal{O}(\log^3{p})$ which becomes computationally expensive and impractical for larger primes. \\In this paper we propose an algorithm (probabilistic - as it require a non -residue ) to deal with square root of quadratic residue for all odd primes.
+In the proposed new algorithm, the traditional method of dealing with $p \equiv 3\pmod4$ has been extended for $p \equiv 1\pmod4$, with the help of use of quadratic non-residue $\beta$ of the same finite field $F^*_p$.
+Please see the section with 'Future Ideas' for more details.
+This new algorithm is much simpler, but equally efficient.
+Given a quadratic non-residue, proposed algorithm on average takes $\mathcal{O}(r^2)$ time and for special primes such that $2^r>d \text{ where } p=2^rd+1$ approaches $\mathcal{O}(\log^2{p})$. \\In fact in some cases depending upon the element whose square root is sought, algorithm works even without the availability of strict non quadratic residue.